Shopify/pitchfork/docs/DESIGN.md

   nothing to accept().

-* Since non-blocking accept() is used, there can be a thundering herd when an occasional client connects when application *is not busy*.
+* Since non-blocking accept() is used, there can be a thundering herd when an occasional client connects when the application *is not busy*.
 The thundering herd problem should not affect applications that are running all the time since worker processes will only select()/accept() outside of the application dispatch.